grandeurdev/arduino-sdk/README.md

 ### Authentication and Access

-In last two sections, we have discussed in depth that what are the various access scopes and who can access what.
-This section will revisit this topic again to give you an overall picture of auth and access.
-Let's start with outlining the relationships.
+In the last two sections, we have discussed in depth about who can access what.
+This section will revisit the topic and gives you a big picture of auth and access scopes.
+Let's start by outlining the relationships.
 There are three kinds of entities i) projects ii) users and iii) devices.
-You create a project so own a project and can access all the possible features and data.
-You do this all by using our dashboard application.
+You create a project and therefore have a global access of everything.
+You can access and manage it by using the dashboard application.
 End goal is to provide access of the data and devices (that you are building) to your users.
 You can do this by using our SDK in your apps and hardware.
 But for this purpose, our SDK should also have access to your namespace.
 So technically, you can also delegate your access.

 This is where the other two entities comes.
 We designed these two entities to give you fine grain control over what you are delegating and how are you granting access.
 Users got wider scope of access.
 A user entity can access devices data (paired to his account), can access the files you stored in storage and can also access the data you maintained in datastore.
 In other words, this entity allows you to delegate access of your project to your apps through our SDK in a controlled fashion.
 Or in another way, we can say that the piece of code that you have written in your apps can only make a request to our platform once a user authenticate.
 Now I believe that you can see the big picture here!
 You delegate actually delegate some authorities to your users.
 Now your users can request to authenticate (via our SDK).
 As a result we will generate an auth token that your hardware can then utilize to communicate to our platform.